mandeepsimak/SeatPlan-1/README.md

 SeatPlan
 ========

-Seat Planner project for allotting seats for any test.
-(Part-1)
+Seat Planner is a project for allotting seats for examination. input.out file is a processed input of input.in